timoknapp/rpi-nas/README.md

 # Change line according to your available disks.
 Replace X with the disk letter.
 # The following line will set the default to 0 and the custom idle time for disk sdX to 8 minutes.
 Save File afterwards.
 HD_IDLE_OPTS="-i 0 -a sdX -i 480 -l /var/log/hd-idle.log"

+# Configure hd-idle service
+sudo nano /lib/systemd/system/hd-idle.service

+# Add the following lines in the "[Service]" section
+# This will make sure that the service will be restarted in case of errors.
+[Service]
+...
+Restart=always
+RestartSec=3

+# Restart Systemd Deamon
+sudo systemctl daemon-reload

 # Restart hd-idle
 sudo systemctl restart hd-idle